sin2akshay/EIP-3.0-Dive-into-Deep-Neural-Networks/Session 1/Assignment1.md

 ___
 ### Receptive Field

 A receptive field in a CNN is a part of the input image, i.e. pixel grid that is visible to a feature/kernel during the sliding/convolution operation.

-When dealing with higher order input such as images it is not possible to connect all neurons with each other.
-Instead we connect each neuron to a local region of input space.

-Receptive field is the region of input space that a particular feature is looking.
-Every neuron in conv layer represents a filter applied to previous layer.
-The area of the previous layer that this filter is applied to is called receptive field of that layer.
-This receptive field increases as we stack more conv layers.
+This is equal to the kernel/filter size.
+This receptive field increases linearly as we stack more convolutional layers.

+Each unit in a hidden layer is only connected to a small number of units in the previous layer.
+For instance a node in the first hidden layer will only be connected to a small patch of region of the input image which is the receptive field of that layer.

 ___
 ### 10 examples of use of MathJax in Markdown